gergelygembela/retelab1_mit/README.md

 1. However, it reaches the speed limit so in the next step it is not incremented even though the joystick still has a positive value.
 1. Later, the joystick is set to a negative position for one time unit, making the reference speed to decrease as well.

+## Resolution of issue "Add support to the controller to detect open passenger doors"
+- An interface [(TrainDoor)](train-interfaces/src/main/java/hu/bme/mit/train/interfaces/TrainDoor.java) has been created that keeps track of the door's state
+- A new subproject [train-door](train-door) has been added along with the implementation of TrainDoor.
+- The TrainSystem class has been updated so that the train system actually makes use of the new TrainDoor component.

 <!-- This part is not a continuation of the documentation above. -->
 # Retelab1 2. labor kommentek